Cerliponase Alfa Dosage

 Data not available

--Administered into the cerebrospinal fluid (CSF) by intraventricular infusion via a surgically implanted reservoir and catheter (intraventricular access device).
+-Administered into CSF by intraventricular infusion via a surgically implanted reservoir and catheter (intraventricular access device).

 -Must only be administered by the intraventricular route, using the provided administration kit; each vial of this drug and electrolytes is for single use only.

--Each infusion consists of 10 mL of this drug followed by 2 mL of intraventricular electrolytes. administered using an infusion set with a 0.2 micron inline filter.
+-Each infusion consists of 10 mL of this drug followed by 2 mL of intraventricular electrolytes; administer using an infusion set with a 0.2 micron inline filter.

 -Infuse both this drug and electrolytes at an infusion rate of 2.5 mL/hr; complete infusion, including required electrolytes, is about 4.5 hours.